hgreenhut/AoD-Website/_posts/2023-2-20-chess-statistics.md

 ![Rating categories plot](../assets/img/correct-rating-categories-plot.png)

 And we can see that the Lemming Defense thrives until the players reach around 1800 elo.
-At the highest level, it is usually unsuccessful for white.
+At the highest level, it is usually unsuccessful for white -- but at least still better than the Amar Gambit.

 **Sources used**